Join your fellow passengers at Marco Polo's home port of Tilbury and embark for this afternoon's departure.

 A morning call at Charlottetown reveals this delightful capital of Canada's smallest province, Prince Edward Island.
 The setting for 'Anne of Green Gables', and a gentle, agricultural location fringed by sandy beaches and picturesque inlets, the island draws visitors from along the eastern seaboard and beyond to its pretty shores.

-Today is spent cruising southwest from the estuary of the mighty St Lawrence River.
+The next two days are spent cruising southwest and into the St Lawrence river.
 Enjoy the stunning scenery as you relax on board.

 Montreal, Canada's second-largest settlement, is also, officially, the world's second-largest French-speaking metropolis.
 It's a cosmopolitan melange of high culture, high fashion and high tech, its waterfront rivalling Vancouver's for glass and steel, and contrasting with bohemian Plateau Mont Royal and the cobblestones of Vieux Montreal.
 Discover the city on an optional shore excursion, or plan your own exploration.